First look

 Landscape design files

 You may wish to keep records of previous designs developed in your CAD application.
 A separate table is used for that purpose.
-A job can have several characteristics associate with it.
-Searching, printing, copying path operate in the same way as they do with plants.
+A job can have several characteristics associated with it.
+Searching, printing, and copying paths operate in the same way as they do with plants.

 Design file table